Tai1212/Investwise/README.md

 ## Accessing the Application

-Once the Docker container is up and running, access Investwise's website by visiting the following link: [http://localhost:8501](http://localhost:8501) in your web browser.
+Once the Docker container is up and running, access Investwise's website by visiting the following link: #TODO: add proper GUI link# in your web browser.

 Feel free to explore and join Investwise!

-For more details, issues, or contributions, please check out our [GitHub repository](to - do: add github repository).
+For more details, issues, or contributions, please check out our [GitHub repository]
+#(to - do: add github repository).

 ## Demo